f5devcentral/f5-dns-automation-demo-12-1-x/docs/lab5/lab5_guide.rst

    :scale: 50%
    :align: center

-The current pipeline is configured to pull down a copy of the Jenkins file from the f5devcentral GitHub repository.
+The current pipeline is configured to pull down a copy of the file "f5-udf-2.0/Jenkinsfile" from the f5devcentral GitHub repository.
 We are going to download a local copy of this file and modify it to simulate a failure.

 Select the pulldown for "Pipeline script from SCM" and change to "Pipeline Script".